-What is capacity you ask?
-Well, capacity is the amount of time a team member has available to work on the product in each sprint.
-It’s important to capture each team member’s expected capacity so you can properly assign work in Sprint Planning.
+What is capacity?
+It is the amount of time a team member has available to work on the product in each sprint.
+Although we want our teams to remain agile, it’s important to capture each team member’s anticipated capacity so you can properly assign work items in Sprint Planning.

 Add Your Team Members

 Unfortunately, your team members don’t always magically appear in the capacity list for each sprint, so you must manually add them.
 Like setting up sprints, we tend to do this at the beginning of the project and add all the team members to all the sprints.
 You can always remove people if they are no longer needed.